Tag: Lord Hunt of Kings Heath

 The below Parliamentary question was asked by Lord Hunt of Kings Heath on 2015-12-22.

-To ask Her Majesty’s Government whether educational and patient-orientated organisations were involved in the planning of the NHS Supply Chain generic project plans for a national formulary for wound care.
+To ask Her Majesty’s Government how they plan to ensure that, in the implementation of the NHS Supply Chain generic project plans for a national formulary for wound care, innovative small companies are not at a disadvantage in bidding for contracts.

 Lord Prior of Brampton